 The def Feature

-The body of the function is a list of commands, optionally separated by the then keyword.
+A function consists of a name, a parameter list, and a body with an optional catch and/or finally block.
+The body is a list of commands, optionally separated by the then keyword.

 Functions are typically placed in script tags: